 Following the breakdown of the pipeline carrying gallons of crude oil from an offshore rig on October 2, 2021, a massive volume of oil seeped into the ocean water.
 Some 126,000-gallon in one go!
 The pipeline was connected straight with the offshore drilling rig and operated by several subsidiaries of the Houston-based Amplify Energy Corporation, the Beta Operating Company, and others, all of which failed to act in time to prevent the destruction.

 The spill originated some 4.5 miles from the Huntington Beach coast, contaminating miles and miles of the ocean water.
 This devastation had imminent and swift repercussions in the form of washed-up dead bodies of fish and other marine beings on the shore.
-The upper estimates of the oil spillage volume go as much as 144,000 gallons, and this is a huge deal.
+The upper estimates of the oil spillage volume go as much as 144,000 gallons, which is a huge deal.

 For context, an average swimming pool is no more than 20,000 gallons – now imagine almost 7 to 8 pool-fulls of crude oil dumped into marine waters where a bustling ecosystem resides, highly sensitive to even the slightest contamination.
 Plus, the fumes produced by this contamination are potentially harmful to humans as well.